porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/04-layout/flex/flex.md

 </div>
 ```

-### Direction
+#### Direction
-In some cases it might be neccessary to define or change direction of the columns.
+In some cases it might be necessary to define or change direction of the columns.
 Default is `row`.
 But `column` is also possible to set the columns vertically underneath each other.
 Changing optical order can be achieved by setting `reverse`.

-#### Column
 ```
 <div class="flex flex--direction-column">
   <div class="flex__child">